-The Valley of the Castles in Charyn Canyon is a spectacular giant golden crevasse which stretches for 80 km along the Charyn River is , the deepest t river in the Northern Tien Mountains.
+The Valley of the Castles in Charyn Canyon is a spectacular giant golden crevasse which stretches for 80 km along the Charyn River, the deepest river in the Northern Tien Mountains.
 After leaving the lush, green and spectacular sunken forest of Lake Kaindy, the drive to the Canyon is a monotonous rolling steppe landscape until the amber hues and crazy shapes of the monolithic rock formations come into view amidst the dust.

 The first stop to view the Charyn Canyon was the observation point over the Sharyn River where the rock is dark enough to be called the Valley of the Witches.
 As we peered over the edges into the depths and at the river churning far below I could well imagine that there were witches waiting in the shadows to maliciously tip us all over the edge into the abyss.